jennjulien/jennjulien/README.md

-- 👋 Hi, I’m Jennifer
+- 👋🏽 Hi, I’m Jennifer
-- 👀 I’m interested in anything that has to do with coding.
+- 👀 I’m interested in Frontend Development and eager to get started in the tech industry.